Managing overlays

 There are two ways that you can select multiple overlays:

-• Click on the first overlay, then press and hold SHIFT, then click the other overlays that you want to select.
+• Click the first overlay, then press and hold SHIFT, then click the other overlays that you want to select.
 (You can also hold down the SHIFT key first, then select all required overlays.)

 • Hold down the left mouse button and drag the pointer across the area with the overlays that you want to select.

 Once you have selected a group of overlays, three dots appear (as for a single overlay).
-If you click on the three dots, a menu appears with three options: Copy, Paste and Delete.
+If you click the three dots, a menu appears with three options: Copy, Paste and Delete.

 Click Copy to copy the selection of overlays.

-If you want to copy to another scene, go to that scene, right click within the scene and select Paste.
+If you want to copy to another scene, go to that scene, right-click within the scene and select Paste.
 The overlays will be pasted into the scene in the exact same positions as they had in the scene from which they were copied.

-If you want to copy to the same scene, right click within the current scene and select Paste.
+If you want to copy to the same scene, right-click within the current scene and select Paste.
 The overlays will be pasted with a slight offset from the originals, so that they can be clearly distinguished.
 Each additional paste will apply a further offset.

 In addition, if you have made a multiple selection of overlays, you can drag the selection to the required position in the same way as for a single overlay.
 Snapping into position (to help with alignment) also takes place (as for a single overlay).